Leprosy: Signs and symptoms

 Common symptoms present in the different types of leprosy include a rhinorrhea; dry scalp; vision problems; skin lesions; muscle weakness; reddish skin; smooth, shiny, diffuse thickening of facial skin, ear, and hand tissues; loss of sensation in fingers and toes; thickening of peripheral nerves; a flat nose from the destruction of nasal cartilage; and changes in phonation and other aspects of speech production.
 In addition, atrophy of the testes and erectile dysfunction may occur.

 Leprosy onset varies between individuals.
-The average incubation period is five years, but the infected may begin to notice symptoms within the first year or up to 20 years after infection.
+The average incubation period is five years.
+The infected may begin to notice symptoms within the first year or up to 20 years after infection.
 Oftentimes, the first noticeable sign of leprosy is the development of pale or pink-coloured patches of skin that may be insensitive to temperature or pain.
 Patches of discolored skin are sometimes accompanied or preceded by nerve problems, including numbness or tenderness in the hands or feet.
 Secondary infections (bacterial or viral infections consequent to the primary infection) can result in tissue loss, causing fingers and toes to become shortened and deformed as cartilage is absorbed into the body.
 Baseline immune function drives at least some parts of pathogenesis variability.

 Approximately 30% of individuals affected by leprosy experience nerve damage.
 The nerve damage sustained is reversible when treated early, but becomes permanent when appropriate treatment is delayed by several months.
 Damage to nerves may cause loss of muscle function, leading to paralysis.
 It may also lead to sensation abnormalities or numbness, leading to additional infections, ulcerations, and joint deformities.